-- Intensive Professional Program in French Bread Baking
+- Intensive Professional Programs for beginners in French Cuisine, Pastry or Bread Baking

-- Metro-Paris has a total of 16 underground lines, all of which are extremely well connected.
-By using the metro, it should never take you more than 40 minutes to get to a certain location within the city centre.
+- Metro- 16 underground lines covering all of central Paris and some nearby suburbs.
+By using the metro, it should never take you more than 40 minutes to get from A to B within the city centre.

-- RER- Its 5 lines mainly run underground (like the metro).
-What differentiates it is that it extends to the suburbs and has fewer stops in central Paris meaning that it is faster than using a normal metro.
-It is also useful to use when visiting places in the outskirts such as Versailles and Disneyland.
+- RER- 5 lines which extend to the suburbs and have fewer stops in central Paris, making it faster than the metro.
+It is also useful for visits outside Paris such as Versailles and Disneyland!

-- Bastille- Famed for its trendy bars, its nightlife scene on Rue de Lappe, chic restaurants and even its own theatre, this thriving area with its revolutionary legacy evokes the true essence of Parisian life.
+- Bastille- Famed for its nightlife scene on Rue de Lappe, chic restaurants and of course the famous Bastille Opera, this thriving area with its revolutionary legacy evokes the true essence of Parisian life.

-- République- Referred to locally as a typically Bo-Bo area, it is filled with shabby chic places to eat along the banks of the Canal Saint-Martin with the iconic Marianne statue in the distance.
+- République- restaurants and unconventional bars such as Le Comptoir Général along the banks of the buzzing Canal Saint-Martin (you may recognise it from the film 'Amélie'!), with the iconic Marianne statue in the distance.

 - Latin Quarter-Another youthful area of Paris, the Latin Quarter is frequented by university students.
 Whilst it still maintains its academic reputation and has bookstores dotted all over, it is still full of bars and cafes that lead to Saint Germain des Près.